-If you do need to buy compost, make sure it is a peat-free variety such as *Westland New Horizon Bio3.
+If you do need to buy compost, make sure it is a peat-free variety such as *Westland New Horizon Bio3, or eco-friendly coco coir compost.
 Peat mining has a terrible negative effect on the environment, and with peat-free alternatives readily available there really is no excuse for continuing to use peat-based compost.

 Consider secondhand for sustainable garden equipment and furniture

 If you’re planning to purchase larger items for the garden such as furniture and power tools, why not consider secondhand?
 Local selling sites such as Gumtree and facebook marketplace are good for larger, hard-to-transport items, and of course ebay is an aladdin’s cave.
 You may even find just what you’re looking for at zero cost on sites such as Freecycle.

 You can also use all of these sites to re-purpose garden items that you no longer need.
 Or perhaps your local community garden could put them to good use?